Miami Heat: Dallas Mavericks

 In the 2010 off-season, Miami acquired LeBron James from the Cleveland Cavaliers and Chris Bosh from the Toronto Raptors to team up with Wade and form their own "big three" (to rival the Celtics' big three) that was expected to win the championship.
 The Heat finished 58–24, acquiring the southeast division title and the second seed in the Eastern Conference.
 During the regular season, the Mavericks swept the Heat 2–0.
 The Heat cruised through the Playoffs without much competition, eliminating every team – the Philadelphia 76ers, defending Eastern Conference champions Boston Celtics and the top-seeded Chicago Bulls all five games.
 Meanwhile, the Mavericks had tallied 57–25 for the third seed, leaving them to face the Portland Trail Blazers in the first round.
 The Mavericks had been defeated in the first round all but one time since the 2006 Finals, including a defeat from the seventh-seeded San Antonio Spurs just the previous season.
 Because of this, the Mavericks were underdogs throughout the playoffs, but they were able to dispatch Portland in six games.
 They faced the defending NBA champions Los Angeles Lakers and pulled off the impossible by sweeping them, ending their bid for a three-peat.
-In the Conference Finals, they defeated the Oklahoma City Thunder, resulting a rematch between the two teams.
+In the conference finals, they defeated the Oklahoma City Thunder, resulting a rematch between the two teams.
 After taking a 2–1 lead however, the Heat stumbled in the next three games.
-They were eliminated on their own home floor after losing 95–105 during Game 6 in Miami – extending LeBron's quest for a ring.
+They were eliminated on their own home floor after losing 105–95 during Game 6 in Miami – extending LeBron's quest for a ring.
 The loss had also brought further public humiliation for LeBron James, who had been scrutinized and negatively criticized for leaving the Cavaliers to join the Heat.
 LeBron was criticized for only averaging 17.8 points.
 Cavaliers fans rejoiced in the Heat's loss due to the anger that was caused by LeBron's decision to join the Heat, which they felt was unfair and a betrayal.

 After that, the Mavericks would never win another game against the Heat.
 Dallas hosted the Heat for the season opener on December 25, 2011, of the lockout-shortened 2011–12 season that was shortened to 66 games.
-The Heat spoiled the Mavericks' championship banner-raising night, giving them a 105–94 blowout loss.
+The Heat spoiled the Mavericks' championship banner-raising night, giving them a 105–94 loss.

 Although the Heat and the Mavericks have not met in the postseason ever since, the rivalry continued as Mark Cuban publicly discussed his extreme personal dislike for the Heat.
 He described "hate" was not being strong enough of a word to describe his dislike for the Heat.
 He also had a personal dislike for Wade.